qoolixiloop/qool-latex-loop/README.md

 > <summary> 📖  show the examples </summary>
 > 🎁
 >
-> 1. **Wiki Home.md:** This is the URL you see, when you visit my Wiki helloworld homepage:
+> 1. **Wiki Home.md:** This is the URL you see, when you visit my Wiki helloworld homepage.
 >        https://github.com/qoolixiloop/qool-helloworld-loop/wiki
 >    * just add '/Home.md' as follows:
 >        https://github.com/qoolixiloop/qool-helloworld-loop/Wiki/Home.md
->    * and you will be relocated to the following URL, where you can see the markdown source:
+>    * and you will be relocated to the following URL, where you can see the markdown source.
 >        https://raw.githubusercontent.com/wiki/qoolixiloop/qool-helloworld-loop/Home.md
 > 2. **Wiki pages:** For all other Wiki pages, it is even simpler, because the name of the file is already part of the URL.
 You just need to add '.md' at the end.
 >        https://github.com/qoolixiloop/qool-markdown-loop/wiki/browser-navigation-with-grip-running.md
-> 3. **README.md:** If you like to see the markdown source code of this README page, just enter the follwing URL or log into GitHub and click the "raw" button:
+> 3. **README.md:** If you like to see the markdown source code of this README page, just enter the follwing URL or log into GitHub and click the "raw" button.
 >        https://raw.githubusercontent.com/qoolixiloop/qool-markdown-loop/master/README.md
 >
 > 🎁